Is Your Employee Stock Plan Old and Out of Touch?

 There’s something the SEC calls Blue Sky Laws.
 It refers to the regulatory conditions that change state by state.
 If you have remote employees, you might need to hire a lawyer in each country they are from.
-If you use a tech company to start and run your equity plan.
 Upstock and a precious few other innovators offer legal document generation that considers these laws.

-For information on Upstock’s stock options alternative that is taking the startup world by storm, check out our product.
+For information on Upstock’s stock option alternative that is taking the startup world by storm, check out our product.